Azure SDK 里面的 client creation 的时候,允许给入一个 client option,which can be a

 }

-// A helper function to create the
+// A helper function to create the client from a server

 func newHttpTestServerClient(s *http.Server) *newTestClient {